Skip to content

 qstat -xf <jobID> # list details of the finished job with a given jobID

-You will see something like following table:
+You will see something like the following table:

 Req'd Req'd Elap